codex-academy/oh-oh/pages/light.md

 In Object Oriented programming a class is a template or blueprint for an Object.
 A class can be used to create multiple instances of the Class, a Class instance is called an Object.

-Although each Object shares the same behaviour, each one got it's own internal data(state) that is managed by the Object instance methods.
+Although each Object shares the same behaviour, each one got it's own internal state that is managed by the Objects instance methods.
 In Javascript `constructor functions` are used as classes and are instantiated using the `new` keyword.

 ## The object constructor